ikkarai/ikkarai.github.io/lentils.md

 Lighting by Anushka Meenakshi and Iswar Lalitha

-Concept and Script by Vijay Ravikumar
+Written and Directed by Vijay Ravikumar

 Special thanks to  Perch Collective Chennai for their support and mentorship.